uwegeercken/artikel/README.md

 ## Web Application
 ### Preparations for the Web application:
-- to generate the application jar file - dependencies are generated in the "lib" folder - run:
+- to generate the application jar file - dependencies are generated in the "lib" folder - image run:

-    mvn clean install
+    mvn clean package

 - provide a yaml file with the configuration (see required attributes below).
 Samples for all configuration files are in the config folder.

 If you want to deliver files through the Web UI - such as e.g. PDF files - in the configuration file specify the folder in the documentsFolder variable and copy the files to that location.

-The application language is German.
-But one could easily copy the German resource file and translate it to a different language.
+The application language is German or English.
+But one could easily copy the resource file and translate it to a different language.

 #### Configuration for the Web application:
 The configuration file contains an entry for the database name.
 Adjust the path and name to your needs.
 The application needs access to the folder and write access for the database file.
 When no database file is found